fourjuaneight/blog/content/uses.md

 ### Custom
 - **[tenjin](https://github.com/fourjuaneight/tenjin)** - Early on in my development career, I realize a lot of time was spent copying and pasting previously use code.
 So I started to keep a repo full of commonly used scripts, stylings, configs, templates, and snippets.
 That eventually morphed into a JS CLI utility.
 This later iteration is written in Go —for no reason other than fun— and has a slimmed-down collection with just the stuff I need for work and personal projects.
 I quite like this little tool.
 - **[showrunner](https://github.com/fourjuaneight/showrunner)** - I run a Plex server at home for all my media.
-Oftentimes I need to rename entire tv shows to the correct formatting.
+More often than not, I need to rename entire TV Shows to the correct formatting.
 I've tried using a couple of shell scripts before, but this tool does it in a single command.
-But better yet, it also pulls the metadata from TMDB API.
+Plus, it pulls the metadata from TMDB API.
 - **[scriptable](https://github.com/fourjuaneight/scriptable)** - There is so much automation that happens on my phone.
 Most of it is through [Shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios).
 But there's only so much it can do before it becomes unmanageable.
-Unless you [Federico](https://www.macstories.net/shortcuts/).
+Unless you're [Federico](https://www.macstories.net/shortcuts/).
 These are the various JS scripts, running on [Scriptable](https://scriptable.app), that make iOS automation so much easier.
 - **[dotfiles](https://github.com/fourjuaneight/dotfiles)** - I think most devs have dotfiles repo somewhere.
 I took what I liked the most from others and made something easy to maintain and expand.

 ### CLI